-Care Outside of Tier 1 Cleveland Clinic Akron General USW HBP Network of Providers
+Care Outside of EHP Cleveland Clinic Network of Providers

-In some cases, your Cleveland Clinic physician may wish to refer you for care outside of the Cleveland Clinic Tier 1 network.
-This is appropriate for coverage under HBP only when medical or behavioral healthcare cannot be provided within the Tier 1 Network of Providers.
-These services will be covered as a Tier 1 benefit if:
+In some cases, your physician may wish to refer you for care outside the EHP network of providers.
+This is appropriate for coverage under HBP only when medical or behavioral healthcare cannot be provided within the network.
+Services will be covered only if:

-- The Cleveland Clinic HBP Chief Medical Officer authorizes the service before it is received. - The service is determined to be clinically appropriate. - The service is not available within the Cleveland Clinic Tier 1 network or it is determined by the Chief Medical officer there are extenuating circumstances for the service outside of the network.
-Patient or Family preference is not an extenuating circumstance. - Note: University Hospital and Summa Health System facilities are not covered.
+- The Cleveland Clinic HBP Chief Medical Officer authorizes the services before received. - The service is determined to be clinically appropriate. - The service is not available within the network of providers or it is determined by the Chief Medical Officer there are extenuating circumstances for the service outside the network.
+Patient or Family preference is not an extenuating circumstance.